 Paints generally contain a mixture of solvents and additives that can cause health problems if handled inappropriately.
-(See Tech Note 2.2-Solvents.)
-Polyurethanes are cured using a poly-isocyanate curing agent (hardener), which contains a small proportion of isocyanate monomer, which is a health hazard if spray mist is inhaled during spray application.
-(See Tech Note 2.1-Isocyanates).
-Like any solvent-borne paint, polyurethane paints are relatively safe to use but only if handled responsibly and while wearing correct PPE.
-See Safe Work Australia for safe handling of isocyanates.
+(See Tech Note 2.2 - Solvents.)
+Polyurethanes are cured using a poly-isocyanate curing agent, which contains a small proportion of isocyanate monomer, which is a small, but potentially significant hazard if handled inappropriately.
+(See Tech Note 2.1 - Isocyanates.)
+If handled responsibly, like any solvent-borne paint, polyurethane paints are quite safe to use.